 Rome is at the center of debates about global heritage.
-With major international organizations based in the city, as well as the greatest concentration of heritage monuments and works, world, Rome serves as the ideal base from which to prepare students for a career in this field.
-This program shapes a new type of professional by offering liberal arts, humanities and social science graduates the opportunity to acquire the practical skills necessary to become a heritage professional in the 21st century.
+With major international organizations based in the city, as well as the greatest concentration of heritage monuments and works in the world, Rome serves as the ideal base from which to prepare students for a career in this field.
+This graduate degree program shapes a new type of professional by offering liberal arts, humanities and social science graduates the opportunity to acquire the expertise and practical skills necessary to become a heritage professional in the 21st century.

 - To provide an overview of the interdisciplinary nature of the field.